 Faculties will consider students who present combinations of results from NCEA, CIE and IB for admission into open and restricted entry programmes.
 This includes combinations meeting literacy and numeracy requirements.
-In addition to meeting the common University Entrance Standard, applicants for entry into the following bachelor's degree programmes will be required to meet additional programme entry requirements as follows (other evidence such as a portfolio, an interview, a curriculum vitae, audition, references or a police clearance may also be required).
+In addition to meeting the common University Entrance Standard, applicants for entry into some bachelor's degree programmes will be required to meet additional entry requirements1 (other evidence such as a portfolio, an interview, a curriculum vitae, audition, references or a police clearance may also be required).
 This evidence will be used to determine the applicant's suitability for the programme.
-Note Additional and preferred subject requirements.
+Preferred subject requirements may also be specified.
+Applicants may be interviewed in order to establish their potential to pursue the programme to a successful conclusion and/or, where applicable, to determine whether they have the attributes necessary for professional practice in the area.